bruceape/my_state/web-api/Readme.md

 # API
 Exists as a basic gateway to LLMs.
-Will have a hand rolled auth system that a client can authenticate against.
+Contains hand rolled auth system that a client can authenticate against.

 ## Usage
 ### Requirements